-- The Calendar Year Deductible will not apply to diabetes education program services provided by a physician who is a participating provider. - The Calendar Year Deductible will not apply to transgender travel expense in connection with an approved transgender surgery. - The Emergency Room Deductible will not apply if you are admitted as a hospital inpatient immediately following emergency room treatment. - The Non-Certification Deductible will not apply to emergency admissions or services.
-See UTILIZATION REVIEW PROGRAM. - The Additional Deductibles will not apply for the remainder of the year once your Out-of-Pocket Amount is reached.
+- The Emergency Room Deductible will not apply if you are admitted as a hospital inpatient immediately following emergency room treatment. - The Non-Certification Deductible will not apply to emergency admissions or services, nor to the services provided by a participating provider.
+See UTILIZATION REVIEW PROGRAM.